ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 #### Qt5 or Qt6

-Starting from december 2023, a new branch named *qt-6* is intended to port the libraries to qt-6.
+Cumbia 2.x build under Qt version 6!
 Apart from the Qt libraries, *qwt* needs to be built with qt-6.
-Then, the pkg config path shall be updated.
+Pkg config path may need to be updated.
 Any reference to other installations of *qt-5* based *cumbia-libs* or *qwt* shall be removed from the PKG_CONFIG_PATH.